 What they did in Desert Shield and Desert Storm was defend a US/English colonial outpost stolen from Iraq just after World War I which had been stealing massive amounts of Iraqi oil and selling and shipping it cheaply to refineries in the US.

-Certainly in my lifetime, we have been spending massively to “protect” one of the least threatened countries in the world by creating wars all over the place and threatening the entire world with a vast arsenal on city-killing bombs, bombers and drones.
+Certainly in my lifetime, we have been wasting massive amounts of money to “protect” one of the least threatened countries in the world by creating wars all over the place and threatening the entire world with a vast arsenal on city-killing bombs, bombers and drones.

-Had we spent half of that $600 billion (and growing) per year on goodwill and help for the more needy people of the world rather than threats and destruction, I am convinced we citizens of the United States would be more safe, more free and more united.
+Had we spent half of that $600 billion (and growing) per year on goodwill and help for the more needy people of the world rather than threats and destruction, I am convinced we citizens of the United States would be safer, freer and more united.

-Then we could spend the other half on something helpful to the more needy of our own citizens rather than stuffing it into pockets already overflowing.
+Then we could spend the other half on something helpful to the more needy of our own citizens rather than stuffing it into pockets already overflowing with unneeded excess wealth.